Zaharid/validobj/doc/source/errors.rst

 --------------

-All exceptions raised by Validobj are subclasses of :py:class:`validpbj.errors.ValidationError`.
+All exceptions raised by Validobj are subclasses of :py:class:`validobj.errors.ValidationError`.
 Therefore it can be used in an ``except`` block to tell if the validation succeeded.

 .. doctest::